 7. Research your competitors and create goals and objectives

-8. Build the systems you need for quick & effective resolutions
+8. Build systems for quick & effective resolutions

-Three unintrusive ways to provide customer support -
+Here are some ways to provide customer support:

-- Social media support isn’t an option anymore.
-With more customers taking to social platforms to vent frustrations and seek information, it’s crucial to have a support executive active on social at all times.
+- With customers taking to social media platforms in their droves, venting frustrations and on the hunt for information, it’s crucial to have a support executive active at all times.

-- Traditional feedback forms still serve their purpose in connecting customers with brands.
-You can even use the space on feedback forms for humor and fun, to break the ice with people before they contact you.
+- Traditional feedback forms still serve a purpose.
+You can even use the space on feedback forms for humor and fun.

 9. Incorporate a memorable brand personality

 Loads of smartphones can rival iPhone, but Apple remains the only smartphone company making profit.